Your Comprehensive Guide to DUI Convictions in California

 Those with a DUI on their records typically can freely travel between states.
 However, those who have been granted a restricted license, also known as a hardship license, so they can continue driving to work or school can not.

-Since your criminal record follows you, it would behoove you to deal with all your charges, upcoming court dates, and licensing before traveling.
+Since your criminal record follows you, you must deal with all your charges, upcoming court dates, and licensing before traveling.

 What Are the 3 Types of DUI Charges